gianlucalodo/DDF/README.md

 Simple script that print df output in human readable format and sorted.
 Useful in HP-UX  environment

-#ddf.conf
-Configuration file where you can set know filesystem and threshold
+The ddf.conf file contain the configuration parameter where you can set know filesystem and threshold